geclos/homepage/content/misc/about.md

 I've been writing on the internet since circa 2009.
 This blog is my attempt to organize and share the best ideas that stem from all my readings.

-I also curate a newsletter: the Big Ideas Weekly, where every Sunday morning I share the best reads from the week about big ideas to understand to world better.

 #### Why should I care?

 I'm particularly interested in all-encompassing ideas: short, easy-to-digest